 The Co-Director of Enforcement specifically denied that the creation of this unit showed diminished focus or resources on policing Wall Street and fighting financial fraud.

 The Task Force will also be focused on investor outreach, working with other areas of the SEC to identify areas where targeted education would benefit investors and empower them to make informed decisions about investments.

 The dedication of these areas to groups of SEC staff demonstrate once again that credible whistleblower tips in these areas will be strongly considered.
 The SEC has already rewarded several whistleblowers for providing information against misconduct that would be difficult to detect and was adversely harming investors.
 And given statements concerning the potential harm from hacking and cybersecurity misconduct, it seems likely that rewards will follow in this area as well.

-If you have evidence of a violation of federal securities laws or SEC regulations, call 1-800-590-4116 to get a confidential consultation with a McEldrew Young Purtell whistleblower attorney representing SEC whistleblowers.
+If you have evidence of a violation of federal securities laws or SEC regulations, call 1-800-590-4116 to get a confidential consultation with a McEldrew Young Purtell Merritt whistleblower attorney representing SEC whistleblowers.